AyadLab/scFOCAL/README.md

 ISOSCELES' Drug-Cell connectivity analysis scores cells for their concordance or discordance with small molecule perturbation response signatures, to identify resistant and sensitive tumor cells, respectively.

-Simply select the L1000 release date (currently 2017 is the only working option, new releases will be added to the application soon), and calculate Cell-Drug expression correlations.
+Simply select the L1000 release date (currently 2017 is the only working option, new releases will be added to the application soon), and calculate Drug-Cell expression correlations.
 These results are downloadable, and can be uploaded back to the application so that this calculation does not need to be run repetitively.

 ###### runtime: Initial scoring of Drug-Cell connectivity is the most computationally expensive portion of this software.
 On our example dataset of only a few hundred cells, this step should run in less than 20 minutes on a 'normal' desktop computer.
 Upload of connectivity score matrix functionality is provided to cut down on compute time for future analyses.